wadadli/webapp/README.md

 2. a public subnet per availability zone,
 3. a private subnet per availability zone,
 4. a database subnet per availability zone,
-5. two nat gateways for each private subnet,
+5. nat gateways per private subnet,
 6. an application load balancer per availability zone,
 7. an austoscaling group that deploys several ec2s,
-8. a db.m4.large relational database service instance per availability zone with encryption at rest,
+8. a db.m4.large relational database service instance per availability zone with encryption at rest using AWS Key Management Service,

 Provided that the user is familiar with terraform and has their environment configured correctly, simply clone this repository and run: